Erlemar/dswok/General ML/AB Tests.md

 ### Cluster-robust inference

-When the analysis unit is finer than the randomization unit (randomize at user, analyze at session) standard errors computed under IID assumptions are wrong and Type I error is inflated.
+When the analysis unit is finer than the randomization unit (randomize at user, analyze at session), standard errors computed under IID assumptions are wrong, and Type I error is inflated.
 Fixes: aggregate to the randomization unit, use cluster-robust standard errors, or use block bootstrap at the cluster level.

 ### Outlier capping